The Shallow Paradise of Klong Dao Beach

 Left part of the beach:

-In the right part of Klong Dao, it’s better to stay not near the main road (it’s still quite noisy) but on the streets that lead to the sea.
-There are plenty of hotels there and it’s much quieter.
+In the right part of Klong Dao it’s better to stay not near the main road (quite noisy after all), but on the little streets that lead to the sea.
+Loads of hotels here and much quieter.

-You won’t need to search for it.
-Klong Dao Beach is the first beach you encounter when you arrive on the island, just after crossing the bridge between Lanta Yai and Lanta Noi.
-You’ll definitely notice the signpost to Klong Dao at the T-junction (after the bridge), which is only 0.6 miles (one kilometre) away.
-For those who are uncertain – you can print out the map below, or save the necessary markers on your smartphone.
+You won’t need to look for it.
+Klong Dao Beach is the very first beach you encounter when arriving on the island, as soon as you cross the bridge between Lanta Yai and Lanta Noi.
+You’ll definitely notice the Klong Dao signpost at the T-junction (after the bridge), which is only 0.6 miles (one kilometre) away.
+For doubters – you can print the map below, or save the necessary markers on your smartphone.